linkjt/Dynamic-Robotic-Maniplulator-DRM-/readme - Copy.md

 Linkjt9 (John Falciglia)

 Acknoledgements:
-Thx to everybody that helped with this jouerny, Saatvik, Tsz-Cheun In addition, I would like to thank the entrie Cemetech Community :)
+Thx to everybody that helped with this jouerny, Saatvik, Tsz-Cheun, and the WPCPXC team In addition, I would like to thank the entrie Cemetech Community :)

 Nerd Stuff (If your just looking for Fun Stuff or smth, skip to ____):
 System: Arduino UNO R3
-Deved OS:
-Tested OS's:
-Recommended OS:
 Language: C++
-Packages/Libraries Used:
+Packages/Libraries Used: Wire.h, Adafruit_Sensor.h, and Adafruit_ADXL345_U.h
+Eletric Parts Required:
+- 28BYJ-48 Stepper Motor
+- 28BYJ-48 Stepepr Motor Driver
+- ADXL 345 Accelerometer
+- Arduino UNO R3 Expansion Board
+Pins Used:
+- 4 GND Pins
+- 4 5V Pins
+- Analog Pins 2,3,4,5,6,7,8,9,10,11,12,13
+- Input Pins A4, A5